Ryōko Hirosue: 2006–2023: Continued success, Shukan Bunshun report, and hiatus

-2024–present
+2024–2025: Resumption of activities, going independent, and second hiatus

 In February 2024, she resumed her entertainment activities by leaving her agency and going independent.

 On April 8, 2025, Hirosue was arrested after causing a traffic accident on an expressway in Shizuoka Prefecture and injuring a nurse at the hospital to which she had been transported.
 On April 16, she was released from custody.
-Displaying signs of psychological instability, Hirosue was admitted to a hospital in Tokyo on the same day.
-On May 2, her agency announced that she had been diagnosed with bipolar disorder and hyperthyroidism.
-She has suspended all entertainment activities and is currently receiving treatment under medical supervision.
-In late July 2025 NHK quoted sources saying that Hirosue and the nurse had reached an out-of-court settlement, while police voluntarily continued their investigation.
+Displaying signs of psychological instability, her agency announced on May 2 that she had been diagnosed with bipolar disorder and hyperthyroidism, and that she would suspend all entertainment activities and receive treatment under medical supervision.
+In late July 2025, NHK quoted sources saying that Hirosue and the nurse had reached an out-of-court settlement, while police voluntarily continued their investigation.
+In December 2025, prosecutors moved for summary judgment against Hirosue for the automobile accident, while declining to pursue action over the alleged injury to the nurse.
+The following month, Hirosue was fined ¥700,000 (US$4,470) for negligent driving.
+She then took a second hiatus to reflect on herself regarding these events and learn from them.

+2026–present

+On April 1, 2026, Hirosue announced she would be resuming her career again.

 Personal life

 She married Okazawa Takahiro in December 2003.
 The marriage ended in early 2008.
 On 9 October 2010 she married Jun Izutsu, a candle artist.
 They met in Haiti in March 2010 participating in earthquake relief efforts.
 Her cousin Kazuya Mimura is a former member of the House of Representatives in Japan.

 She has three children.
-She gave birth to her first son in April 2004.
-On 10 March 2011 she had her second son.
-On 17 July 2015, she gave birth to her third child, a daughter.
+She gave birth to her first son in April 2004, second son on 10 March 2011 and a daughter on 17 July 2015.

-On 7 June 2023, Shūkan Bunshun reported that Hirosue was allegedly having an extramarital affair with married Michelin star chef Shusaku Toba after being spotted entering the Cerulean Tower Tokyo Hotel together.
+On 7 June 2023, Shūkan Bunshun reported that Hirosue was allegedly having an extramarital affair with married Michelin star chef Shusaku Toba, after the two were spotted entering the Cerulean Tower Tokyo Hotel together.
 This was later confirmed by Hirosue herself through her official social media account apologizing on the incident.
 Her agency announced her divorce with Jun Izutsu on 26 July 2023.
 She holds custody of her three children as their guardian.